OpenINF/openinf.github.io/collections/_docs/handbook/style/colons.md

 ## Proper Etiquette for Use of Japanese Colon

 We at OpenINF are always interested in finding ways to optimize things and be more efficient.
-One particular use-case of [the Japanese colon][] that we have picked-up is immediately after the classification portion of a commit message title.
+One particular use case of [the Japanese colon][] that we have picked-up is immediately after the classification portion of a commit message title.